mrled/dhd/readme.markdown

         - ghost-server
         - openvpn-server
     - But it *is* how I want to build them going forward
+- Push your Docker containers to the hub.
+    - *Use content trust* by setting the `DOCKER_CONTENT_TRUST` environment variable before doing a docker push/pull/whatever
+    - This means that I sign my docker images, and I don't have to trust Docker's infrastructure
 - Use Ansible to deploy the Docker containers on the host, and obviously for any other configuration

+### How to use Docker

+NOTE: Docker Content Trust requires version 1.8.0 or higher - depending on your system, you may need to upgrade

+When creating new images:

+    # 1. Decide on an image name and version.
+Also set your hub username and tell docker to use Content Trust
+    hub_username="mrled"
+    image_name="example-docker"
+    image_version="0.0.1"
+    DOCKER_CONTENT_TRUST=true

+    # 2. Create or modify a docker image in the docker/ subdirectory
+    emacs docker/$imagea_name/Dockerfile.template
+    docker/dmake.py $image_name

+    # 3. Build it, making sure to tag it as <docker hub username>/<image name>:<image version>
+    docker build --tag=$hub_username/$image_name:$image_version build/$image_name/

+    # 4. Push it
+    docker push $hub_username/$image_name

+When consuming images:

+    # 1. Determine image name and version and hub username and use Content Trust
+    hub_username="mrled"
+    image_name="example-docker"
+    image_version="0.0.1"
+    DOCKER_CONTENT_TRUST=true

+    # 2. Pull the image
+    docker pull $hub_username/$image_name

+REMAINING QUESTIONS:

+- How do I tag something with more than one tag - like if I want to have a :latest tag or something?

 ## devlog